How Much Does it Cost to Freeze Eggs?

 Payment Options for Egg Freezing Expenses

 For many women, a potentially five-figure price tag causes hesitation.
-Before ruling the procedure out due to cost, find out what options are available to you when it comes to payment.
+Before ruling out the procedure due to cost, find out what options are available to you for payment.

 - Employee Benefits - Find out if your employer provides any fertility assistance and if it includes egg freezing.

 - Health Insurance - This procedure is not typically covered by health insurance unless there are extenuating circumstances, such as cancer.
-However, there may be some portion of the process that is still covered and will lower your total cost.
+However, some portion of the process may still be covered and will lower your total cost.

 - FSA/HSA - There may also be instances, such as infertility, that allow you to use a flex spending account or health savings account to pay for egg freezing.